Jack960317/OrderVis/README.md

-If you just want to check the efficiency of the system, you can just visit http://52.82.121.31:81/ to use the example we have set.
+If you just want to check the efficiency of the system, you can visit http://52.82.121.31:81/ to use the example we have set.